 - The management point is the primary point of contact between Configuration Manager clients and the site server.
 Management points can provide clients with installation prerequisites, client installation files, configuration details, advertisements, and software distribution package source file locations.
 Additionally, management points receive inventory data, software metering information, and status and state messages from clients.

-- Due to SQL Mixed Mode, the prerequisite check will show a warning message this can you can safely ignored.
+- Due to SQL Mixed Mode, the prerequisite check will show a warning message this can you can safely ignore.

 - Click Begin Install